nod-ai/iree-amd-aie/README.md

 ## Runtime driver setup

-The runtime driver is currently just a stub and is not enabled by default.
+The runtime driver is currently experimental and is not enabled by default.
 Enable with:

 ```